cdj0311/mvdssm/README.md

 # mvdssm
-A Multi-View DSSM implementation with tensorflow estimator.
+A Multi-View DSSM for Recommendation System with tensorflow estimator.